worldmaking/alicenode_inhabitat/devnotes.md

 Need to decide on a reasonable world and gallery scale.

+creatures shouldn't wander off to lands below the min height; they should turn away
+- also, edge-of-world should mean death

 fluid boundaries: shouldn't be toroidal, but shouldn't either drift much beyond the islands!